OWASP/www-chapter-san-antonio/index.md

 Please join our [OWASP San Antonio Chapter Meetup Group](https://www.meetup.com/owasp-sanantonio/) for timely updates on our OWASP Chapter San Antonio Meetup.

 ## Upcoming Events ##
-### OWASP San Antonio Chapter Meeting April 2023 ###
+### OWASP San Antonio Chapter Meeting April 2024 ###

-**When:** Friday, April 28th, 2023 @ 11:30 AM - 1:00 PM
+**When:** Friday, April 19th, 2024 @ 11:30 AM - 1:00 PM CDT, Lunch starts at 11 AM

 **Presentation: The Ever-Unachievable Practical Security**
 <blockquote>
-In this talk, I will walk through an analysis of general risks and threats to businesses, some of the current issues folks find implementing security programs, and then walk through a more practical, sustainable, and more implementable version of the process.
-I’m drawing on the many failures I’ve seen over the years and pointing out the simple reasons for why they didn’t work.
+Large language models represent a historic opportunity to further accelerate the pace of software development.
+A GitLab survey reported that 67% of organizations planned to use AI in software development in the immediate future.
+Unfortunately, many organizations are moving quickly to adopt AI in development with little thought of security consequences.
+Threat modeling enable security analysts to understand the additional risks that development with LLMs represents.
+This session will provide an overview of AI and LLM security challenges and demonstrate how threat modeling can identify potential security weaknesses.
+Inspired by the OWASP Top 10 list for LLMs, the session will provide a threat modeling approach for LLMs that is straightforward to adopt in production.
 </blockquote>

 **Speaker:**
 <blockquote>
- Red Thomas
+ John Dickson
 <br><br>
-  CEO at Red Knight
+  CEO at Bytewhisper Security
 </blockquote>
 RSVP:<br>
 <a href="https://www.meetup.com/owasp-sanantonio/events/292870330/" target="_blank">Meetup (online)</a>
 <br><br>

-**Location:** Denim Group Offices: 1354 N Loop 1604 E Suite 110, San Antonio, TX 78232
+**Location:** One Frost: 3838 Rogers Rd, San Antonio, TX 78251

 Speaking at OWASP San Antonio Chapter Events
 --------------------------------------------